Meet the cast of Star Trek: Picard

 Isa Briones performs Dahj

 Who’s Dahj?
-Dahj is a mysterious lady with super-human talents who seeks out Picard to ask for assist – additional data continues to be underneath wraps, however she’s set to play a pivotal position within the collection.
+Dahj is a mysterious girl with super-human talents who seeks out Picard to ask for assist – additional info continues to be beneath wraps, however she’s set to play a pivotal position within the collection.

 What else has Isa Briones been in?
-Though that is Briones’ largest on-screen position to this point by fairly some margin, she has made a handful of appearances throughout movie and TV previously – together with a task in American Crime Story.
-She additionally made musical theatre historical past when she turned the youngest star to land a predominant position in hit present Hamilton, becoming a member of the touring solid to play the twin position of Peggy Schuyler and Maria Reynolds.
+Though that is Briones’ largest on-screen position up to now by fairly some margin, she has made a handful of appearances throughout movie and TV up to now – together with a job in American Crime Story.
+She additionally made musical theatre historical past when she turned the youngest star to land a foremost position in hit present Hamilton, becoming a member of the touring forged to play the twin position of Peggy Schuyler and Maria Reynolds.

 Alison Capsule performs Agnes Jurati

 Who’s Agnes Jurati?
-Jurati is a physician, and is claimed to share a standard purpose with Picard.
+Jurati is a physician, and is alleged to share a standard objective with Picard.

 What else has Alison Capsule been in?
-Capsule first broke via as a baby actress,
+Capsule first broke by as a toddler actress,

-Showing in a variety of tasks within the late 1990s and early 2000s, earlier than transitioning into grownup roles in movies comparable to Milk and Scott Pilgrim vs the World.
-Different credit embrace movies comparable to Midnight in Paris and Vice and TV exhibits together with The Newsroom and American Horror Story: Cult.
+Showing in a spread of initiatives within the late 1990s and early 2000s, earlier than transitioning into grownup roles in movies comparable to Milk and Scott Pilgrim vs the World.
+Different credit embrace movies comparable to Midnight in Paris and Vice and TV reveals together with The Newsroom and American Horror Story: Cult.

 Santiago Cabrera performs Cristobal ‘Chris’ Rios